The Hive Mind is a Single Reinforcement Learning Agent: Methodology

-EMCL is the RL algorithm followed by swarms of bees that make a collective decision via $R_{\text{wvoter}}$: \begin{prop} An infinite population of individuals following $R_{\text{wvoter}}$ can equivalently be seen as an RL agent following EMCL
+which is the Maynard-Smith Replicator Dynamic.
+Similar to \cref{lem:taylor}, we can further show that this update is the expected update performed by the 1-MCL algorithm, that we simply call \emph{Maynard-Cross Learning} (MCL) for conciseness:

-where $\pi$ is both the population vector and the policy under the population-policy equivalence, $d^\text{wvoter}\pi$ is the single-step change of population $\pi$ under the weighted voter rule (i.e., the change in type proportions after all individuals simultaneously perform $R_{\text{wvoter}}$ once), and $d^\text{EMCL}\pi$ is the update performed by EMCL on the policy $\pi$. \end{prop}
+Thus we can write the RL update of the ``hive mind'' in a swarm following the $R_{wvoter}$ model of local imitation: \thmbox{prop} { An infinite population of individuals following $R_{\text{wvoter}}$ can equivalently be seen as an RL agent following Exact Maynard-Cross Learning, i.e.,

-\begin{proof} The proof of Proposition~\ref{prop:maynard} is trivial at this point.
-We have already shown that $d^\text{wvoter}\pi$ is the MRD, and dividing everything by $v^\pi$ in the proof of Lemma~\ref{lem:RL} (starting from Eq.~\ref{eq:lem1_ref1}) yields that $d^\text{EMCL}\pi$ is also the MRD. \end{proof}
+where $\pi$ is both a population vector and a vector of action-probabilities, $d^\text{wvoter}\pi$ is the single-step change in the population vector $\pi$ under the weighted voter revision model, and $d^\text{MCL}\pi$ is the update performed by MCL on the policy $\pi$. } \begin{proof} Direct consequence of \cref{eq:summed_mcl,eq:expected_mcl}. \end{proof}